yoomee1313/kaia-load-tester/README.md

 * --max-rps: limit of request per second
 * --master-host: master host ip address
 * --master-port: master port number
-* --key: private key to fund to internal klay test accounts that created before run test case.
+* --key: private key to fund to internal kaia test accounts that created before run test case.
 This creates keystore file on to the target klay node.
 * --vusigned : number of accounts for signed transaction to use in test case.
 * --vuunsigned: number of accounts for unsigned transaction to use in test case.
-* --endpoint: klay node rpc endpoint(e.g. http://localhost:8551).
+* --endpoint: kaia node rpc endpoint(e.g. http://localhost:8551).
 * --http.maxidleconns: maximum number of idle connections in default http client (default 100).

 ## How to contribute?